 - There are a variety of movement courses in ballet, hip hop, jazz,

-modern, urban dance, and West African dance to choose from.
+modern, and African dance forms to choose from.

 - Students also will focus their academic experience on dance history, technology, composition, improvisation, pedagogy, and theoretical perspectives to ensure their success as educated members of the dance community.

 - In addition to classes, workshops, informal showings, and student choreography concerts, dance students have the opportunity to perform with the GVSU Dance Company.

 This tool shows an overview of potential career opportunities for this major.
 Actual salaries, employment opportunities, and job titles may change over time.

 Undergraduate students in this major study at Grand Valley's Allendale Campus.Format:

 - Face To Face

 - Modern, ballet, hip hop, jazz, African dance forms

 - Performance, costuming and production, dance for the camera

 Combined Degree Programs